vtbassmatt/django-expression-fields/README.md

 Requirements and Installation
 -----------------------------

-Right now, the project has no dependencies.
+Right now, the project has no dependencies outside of Django itself.
+It works with Python 3.4 and work is underway to get it to work in Python 2.7.

 * `pip install django-expression-fields`
 * Add expression_fields to your INSTALLED_APPS.